United Electric Railways: Rhode Island Rail Transit before UER (1865 - 1918)

-The first iteration of rail-based transit in Rhode Island was the Union Railroad of Providence, a privately-owned horsecar company which began operation in 1865.
+The first iteration of rail-based transit in Rhode Island was the Union Railroad of Providence, a privately owned horsecar company which began operation in 1865.
 The first electrified trolleys in the state were introduced in Woonsocket in September 1887.
 The line was not long enough to be a practical means of transportation, and largely served as an amusement ride.
 Regular electric trolley service began in August 1889 in Newport, and in January 1892 in Providence.
 The technology quickly spread to the rest of the existing lines, and sparked the creation of several new railway companies, several of which were not separately owned.
 In 1894, The United Traction and Electric Company (the Traction Company) was formed as a holding company of the different railways by Marsden Perry, Nelson Aldrich and William Roelker.
 The Traction Company acquired many of the suburban lines, including those running through Cumberland, Pawtuxet Valley, and Barrington and Warren.

 By 1902, all lines were electrified.
 At this point, the Traction Company created the Rhode Island Company (RICo), which subsequently leased the system, still partially operating with the original Union Railroad of Providence name.
-Due to financial underperformance in its first few years of operations, the stock of RICo was traded frequently, until it was controlled, through a series of intermediaries, by the New York, New Haven and Hartford Railroad by 1907.
+Due to financial underperformance in its first few years of operations, the stock of RICo was traded frequently, until it was controlled (through a series of intermediaries) by the New York, New Haven and Hartford Railroad by 1907.
 In addition to providing passenger service, the trolley system also carried trolley freight.

 The Providence Cable Tramway Company, which operated cable cars up the steep grade of College Hill, was also operated by the RICo series of holding companies at this time.
 The cable car was rendered obsolete with the 1914 opening of the trolley-accessible East Side Trolley Tunnel, connecting North Main Street to Thayer Street.

-Antitrust laws passed over the next few years forced the New Haven to pull out of the state, leaving RICo. lacking the financial support of the larger railroad, RICo was unable to pay off debts, At this time, streetcars began seeing increased competition from jitneys and automobiles.
+Antitrust laws passed over the next few years forced the New Haven to divest from transit, leaving RICo. lacking the financial support of the larger railroad.
+RICo was unable to pay off debts, compunded by streetcars began seeing increased competition from jitneys and automobiles.
 The Rhode Island Company continued operations until 1918, when its debt became too burdensome and the Rhode Island Supreme Court terminated its leases.